tdauth/wowr/README.md

 * Chat command "-info X" to show info about a player.
 * New hero: Ner'Zhul.
 * New hero: Blackhand.
+* New hero: Samuro.
+* New boss: Queen Azshara.
+* New bosses: Old Gods.

 ## Bug Fixes